kailash-manasarovar/statement/docs/timeline/2024/may.md

 - He is so offended by this.
 - I found it really strange.
 - No one else is grinding or behaving in a sexualized manner anywhere else.
+- Was I in a live rape show of some variety?

 ### People who I see a lot but have never worked with